codepath/android-services-demo/README.md

 ## Use Cases

-**Simple IntentService**
+**Simple JobIntentService**

-* Use case #1: Demo a simple intent service, sleep, then toast using ResultReceiver
+* Use case #1: Demo a simple job intent service, sleep, then toast using ResultReceiver
-* Use case #2: Demo a simple intent service, sleep, then display in Notification Center (first builder example)
+* Use case #2: Demo a simple job intent service, sleep, then display in Notification Center (first builder example)
 * Use case #3: Upon clicking on a notification, go to a particular activity and display the notification information

 **ImageDownloadService**